What are the Affiliated Societies?

-The eighteen Societies that comprise ATAS are the only global professional Alexander Technique organizations that oversee standards of teacher training in the Alexander Technique.
+The twenty Societies that comprise ATAS are the only global professional Alexander Technique organizations that oversee standards of teacher training in the Alexander Technique.
 All certified ATAS teachers have completed a three-year program, with a minimum of sixteen hundred hours of training as specified in bylaws, on approved training courses taught by training directors with the necessary skills and experience to train Alexander Technique teachers.

 How to Find an ATAS Teacher?

 ATAS offers the largest global collection of Certified Teachers of the Alexander Technique.
 Each ATAS member society maintains its own electronic directory of certified teachers, both resident and worldwide.

 To find an affiliated teacher outside the USA, click on one of the following: